-Author William Faulkner called him "the father of American literature," and he's been lauded as "the greatest humorist this country has ever produced."
-His classics include The Adventures of Tom Sawyer and its sequel the Adventures of Huckleberry Finn, which is often called "The Great American Novel.
+Mark Twain (1835-1910) was born in Florida, Missouri, and grew up in Hannibal.
+William Faulkner called him "the father of American literature" and he's been lauded as "the greatest humorist this country has ever produced."
+His some 25 books include classics like The Adventures of Tom Sawyer and its sequel, The Adventures of Huckleberry Finn, which is often called the Great American Novel.

-One of the 20thcentury's major poets, T.S Eliot was born in St. Louis but moved to England at the age of 25.
-A book of his light verse published in 1939, Old Possum's Book of Practical Cats ("Old Possum" was poet Ezra Pound's nickname for Eliot) was adapted by Andrew Lloyd Webber as the basis for the musical, Cats.
+T.S.
+Eliot (1888-1965) was born in St. Louis but moved to England at the age of 25.
+One of the 20th century's major poets, he wrote at least 13 books and received the Nobel Prize for Literature in 1948.
+His Old Possum's Book of Practical Cats, published in 1939, was adapted by Andrew Lloyd Webber as the basis for the musical, Cats.

-An Independence native, Jim Butcher wrote his first book in The Dresden Files series – about a professional wizard named Harry Dresden who works and battles supernatural bad guys in modern-day Chicago – at the age of 25.
-The New York Times best-selling author has written 15 books in the Dresden universe as well as a six-book fantasy series, Codex Alera.
+Jim Butcher is an Independence native who wrote his first book in The Dresden Files series – about a professional wizard named Harry Dresden who works as a private investigator and battles supernatural bad guys in modern-day Chicago – when he was 25.
+The New York Times best-selling author has written 18 books in the series, with the newest being released this summer, as well as a six-book fantasy series, Codex Alera.